aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Create a `frontend/components/pokemon/pokemon_index.jsx` file.
 * Define and export a *class*, component that renders a `<li>` for each pokemon object in the `this.props.pokemon` array.
   * Display the pokemon's name and a *small* image.
-* Inside of `componentDidMount`, call `this.props.fetchAllPokemon`
+* Inside of `componentDidMount`, call `this.props.requestAllPokemon`
 * Import the container component to `root.jsx`.
 * Nest and render a `<PokemonIndexContainer />` within your `<Root />` component.

-**Test your `PokemonIndex` components**: To start, your app should render an empty `ul` reflecting your app's initial state, after the request to `fetchPokemon` succeeds the ul should be populated with pokemon.
+**Test your `PokemonIndex` components**: To start, your app should render an empty `ul` reflecting your app's initial state, after the request to `requestAllPokemon` succeeds the ul should be populated with pokemon.
 Look for webpack and console errors when debugging.

 Now you should see your list of pokemon whenever you refresh the page.
 Go ahead and remove all other extraneous action creators, constants, and code snippets